kaltura/kaltura-api-recipes/README.md

           "name": "The programmatic name of the input.
 Should match propery names in Kaltura's API schema where applicable", "default": "The default value to use (optional)", "type": "text|number|radio|select|select-chosen",
-          "label": "A human-readable label for the input", "choices": "An array of options.
+          "label": "A human-readable label for the input (optional, will use 'name' by default)", "hidden": "If true, hides this input from the user.
+Only valid if 'default' is set", "choices": "An array of options.
 Only valid for type = radio|select|select-chosen", "choices": [{
             "value": "The value assigned to this field for this choice",